 The Best Celebrity Chef Restaurants in Las Vegas

 When it comes to celebrity chef restaurants in Las Vegas, both of Joël Robuchon’s in the MGM Grand are darn near the best.
-The famed French chef operates L’Atelier Las Vegas de Joel Robuchon as well as the Joel Robuchon Restaurant.
-In the former, your exquisite meals are made in front of you in an open-exhibition kitchen.
+France’s most famous chef operates L’Atelier Las Vegas de Joël Robuchon, as well as the Joël Robuchon Restaurant.
+In the former, his exquisite recipes are prepared in front of you in an open-exhibition kitchen.
 Decor is red and black, sleek and classy.
 Order prix fixe or a tasting portion—you can’t go wrong.
 The latter, which is purple and plush with elegant decor and linens, is about as fancy and splurgy as you can get.
-And it’s all worth it.
+And yes, it’s all worth it.

 Restaurant Guy Savoy

-Jose Andres was named one of Time magazine’s “100 Most Influential People,” as well as a James Beard Outstanding Chef. É by Jose Andres shows off why—it’s a hidden enclave serving avant garde Spanish cuisine within Cosmopolitan’s Jaleo; there are just two nightly seatings for eight people each, and the lucky patrons get treated to 21 courses of full-flavored surprises.
+José Andrés was named one of Time magazine’s “100 Most Influential People,” as well as a James Beard Outstanding Chef. É by José Andres, in the Cosmopolitan, shows off why—it’s a hidden enclave serving avant garde Spanish cuisine; there are just two nightly seatings for eight people each, and the lucky patrons get treated to 21 courses of full-flavored surprises.

 Guy Fieri’s Vegas Kitchen and Bar